+The dfdl:textStandardDecimalSeparator, dfdl:textStandardGroupingSeparator, dfdl:textStandardExponentRep, dfdl:textStandardInfinityRep, dfdl:textStandardNaNRep, and dfdl:textStandardZeroRep must all be distinct, and it is a schema definition error otherwise.
+Note that if dfdl:textStandardDecimalSeparator, dfdl:textStandardGroupingSeparator, or dfdl:textStandardExponentRep are expressions, this checking can only be carried out during processing (parsing or unparsing.)

+Implementation note: This rule is in the interests of clarity, and is an extra constraint compared to ICU.

 The textNumberPattern Property

 The dfdl:textNumberPattern describes how to parse and unparse text representations of number logical types with base 10.

-The length of the representation of the number is determined first, and the number pattern is used only for conversion of the text to and from a numeric logical infoset value.
+The length of the representation of the number is determined first, and the number pattern is used only for conversion of the content text to and from a numeric logical infoset value.

 The pattern described below is derived from the ICU DecimalFormat class described here: [ICUDecForm]